This summer, San Francisco offers a variety of fun things to do with kids, all free.

 Outdoors in Yerba Buena Gardens, the Festival presents music, dance, theater, and children’s programs.

-Programs for kids include circus acts with juggling and aerial feats, a hip clown, Polynesian and Bollywood dance, Latin, West African and Venezuelan music, and Chinese acrobatics (photo above is the Red Panda Acrobats).
+Programs for kids include circus acts with juggling and clown acts, rhythms and music, Chinese acrobatics (photo above is the Red Panda Acrobats).

 All performances are in the Children’s Garden, near the Children’s Creativity Museum and carousel.